-- 1. The fence must be constructed using timber palings. - The fence must not be greater than 1950mm in height. - The fence must not be substantially visible from the street. - The fence should be set back at least 1m behind the front building line. - 5.
-The fence must not protrude forward of the closest front wall.
+- 1. The fence must be constructed using timber palings. - 2.
+The fence must not be greater than 1950mm in height. - 3.
+The fence must not be substantially visible from the street. - 4.
+The fence must be set back at least 1m behind the front building line.